If you have a website for your art, you’ve likely received an email that looks a lot like this:

 Over the years we’ve received hundreds of these emails in our gallery inbox.
-Each varies, but the gist is the same: an interested buyer is contacting you to make an inquiry about purchasing an artwork from your website.
-The prospect is exciting – this is the whole reason we spend so much time, effort and money creating a site in the first place – but something seems a little off about the email.
-The writing is not only stilted and the grammar odd, the email also includes extraneous details.
+Each varies, but the gist is the same: an interested buyer is contacting you to make an inquiry about purchasing artwork from your website.
+The prospect is exciting – this is the whole reason we spend so much time, effort, and money creating a site in the first place – but something seems a little off about the email.
+The writing is not only stilted and the grammar odd, but the email also includes extraneous details.

 By now most of you likely already recognize this kind of email as a likely scam, and I’ve explored this kind of scam in previous posts and podcasts.
 I feel like it’s a good idea, however, to bring this topic up from time to time to make sure that anyone who hasn’t been exposed to the scam before is aware and prepared to respond when one of these emails shows up in their inbox.

 The email above appeared in my inbox several weeks ago, and just as I was about to delete it, I decided that I would instead reply to see if the scam has changed since the last time I engaged with a similar emailer about 7 years ago (spoiler alert: it hasn’t, much).

 Thank you for your email.
 We would be happy to help you acquire “Dark Trees” – it will make a great anniversary gift!

 We do accept payment by check.
 If you can let me know where we will be shipping the painting, I will be happy to provide a total with the shipping cost included.

 This is basically how I would reply to any inquiry that came through the website.
 I try to be courteous and to the point.

 Just a few minutes later, I received a reply